StanLepunK/Impact/README.md

 # Impact

-Impact is an algorithm to realize a structure close to the impact of glass or spider web.
+Impact is an algorithm to build two dimensionals structure close to the impact of glass.

 the code is built with Processing and the [Rope library](https://github.com/StanLepunK/Rope/blob/master/build_rope/Rope.zip)